hashicorp/is-consul-health-agent/README.md

 ...Profit!

 ## // TODO:
-- [ ] Create a DefaultHealthCheck struct
-  - Once a cluster is healthy, forward subsequent health checks to a Consul endpoint (e.g. /operator/autopilot/health).
-  - Currently after the cluster has bootstrapped we change state to automatically returning HTTP 200.
 - [ ] Add a commander ([mitchellh/cli](https://github.com/mitchellh/cli) or [spf12/cobra](https://github.com/spf13/cobra)).
 - [ ] Clean up config/environment variable handling.
 - [ ] Add signal handling.
 Refresh state on SIGHUP.
 - [ ] Make the upgrade version tag configurable.
 It is currently hard-coded to `consul_cluster_version`.
-- [ ] Add a context to the bootstrap health check process